 However, to gain a competitive edge in this market, you’ll need to be creative and innovative in your business operations.
 More importantly, you’ll need to refine your marketing strategies to reach as many customers as possible.

-Ready to get started?
+Ready to learn how to start a shoe business?
 Here’s what you’ll need to do:

 The first step (potentially, the most crucial one) when starting a shoe business is to choose the structure of your business.
 You can select one of three major models: